Ke'Bryan Hayes Preview, Player Props: Pirates vs. Twins

 Ke'Bryan Hayes At The Plate

-- Hayes is batting .258 with 19 doubles, six triples, eight home runs and 20 walks.
+- Hayes is hitting .260 with 19 doubles, six triples, eight home runs and 20 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.